How to Avoid Debt Consolidation Scams

 Unfortunately, spotting a debt consolidation scam is not always easy.
 Those who are the most vulnerable are in the direst state, and they are intentionally misinformed so that someone else can profit.
 Individuals are told exactly what they want to hear: that their debts will go away, almost magically, without having to file bankruptcy.

-If you have any questions about debt consolidation or debt relief offer, or you want assistance determining the best way to get out from under bad debt, New Mexico Financial & Family Law can be here for you.
+If you have any questions about debt consolidation or debt relief offers, or you want assistance determining the best way to get out from under bad debt, New Mexico Financial & Family Law can be here for you.
 We can counsel you on your options and help you determine why a workout agreement or bankruptcy is always a better alternative to signing your debt over to a scammer.

 Call (505) 503-1637 or contact us online to schedule a no-obligation consultation that may come at no cost to you, depending on your circumstances.
 Getting out of a bad agreement is harder than getting into one, so take a moment to consider your options before it’s too late.